Finding time to write a blog, deciding on a blog theme...there are many challenges to writing one blog

 river

-The first is to have a moderate amount of tasks.
+The first pointis to have a manageable amount of tasks.

-When you work, various tasks arise every day, but I think it's important to have an amount of tasks that you can control.
+While various tasks arise daily in the course of work, I believe it's important to have an amount of tasks that you can control.

 Komatsu